ssfsx17/ffpnp/Characters.md

 Examples:

 - "He washed up on a beach with no memories."
-- "His home was invaded by the Empire."
+- "His home was invaded by the Evil Empire."
-- "Fell in a cave and heard a voice telling him to save the world."
+- "He fell into a cave and heard a voice telling him to save the world."
-- "Doubts the motives of his king."
+- "He doubts the motives of his king."
-- "Woman who dresses as a man to maintain the respect of her peers.
+- "She is a woman who dresses as a man to maintain the respect of her peers.
 Such is the environment she survives in."
-- "Enslaved by an insane magical clown, until a traumatic event freed her."
+- "She was enslaved by an insane magical clown, until a traumatic event freed her."
-- "He is actually a remote-controlled robot.
-Apparently the creator put all his sense of humor and fun into it."
+- "The last thing he remembers is being a member of an elite organization and trying to stop an insane sword-wielding maniac."
 - "She guards the princess with her life, as is her ordained duty."
 - "Sometimes falls too much in love with her students, even though she is older and taller than them.
 They are totally 18 or older though."
 - "Her home environment was far too stifling and controlling, so she escaped."
-- "She is the ex-secretary of the evil empire."
+- "He was attacked by a flying gigantic creature that sent him into another world."
-- "She got fed up with lacking a White Mage for her party, so she decided to just try to become one."
+- "She got fed up with lacking a White Mage for her party, so she decided to learn how to become one."
 - "He willingly took the blame for the assassination of the king, believing this would avert an even worse war.
 The real assassin was someone close to him."
-- "Her sister was kidnapped."
+- "Her sister was kidnapped for some purpose known only to the gods."
+- "She heard the soul of the planet calling out to her to hear, feel, and think."
-- "He is the heir to the throne."
+- "He is the heir to the throne, yet the evil empire threatens to destroy his homeland."

 ## Attributes